charlie-galb/boris_bikes3/README.md

-# Boris_Bikes
+# Boris Bikes

-A repository of 22 challenges creating an app to manage Boris Bikes.
+An app to manage Boris Bikes.
+This app enables docking and release of the bikes on command.
+The app assesses the quality of the bikes and whether they need to be flagged for repair.